udap/EIP/singular/README.md

 *State Channel* technology can work with Singular quites well.
 We're rolling out implementations in the future to make sure that proper arrangement of on-chain/off-chain architecture can achieve tremendous credibility and scalability with decent cost.

-Singular proposes a new type of wallet that is a collection of asset tokens that are owned by the sam entity.
+Singular proposes a new type of wallet that is a collection of asset tokens that are owned by the same entity.
 These asset tokens may have been generated by different sources, such as different wallet or contracts that are generative such as ERC20, ERC721 or their derivatives.

 One big issue that the Singular framework has not dealt with extensively is privacy.
 The current version does not provide built-in support for storing information on the chain privately.
 All the information in a smart contracts are considered in public domain.
-All data the the contract state variables is directly or indirectly open for everyone to check.
+All data the contract state variables is directly or indirectly open for everyone to check.
 This state of art actually lends the blockchains very well to supporting applications that focuses on sharing information with general public, but no so well to other applications that require discretion and confidentiality.
 Such applications need to build a layer of privacy preservation on top of Singular.
 State Channels can help with the privacy issue to some degree as long as the transactions are kept in the channels and not broadcast to the public chains.
 Other technologies such as ring signatures, proxy re-encryption(aka PRE), and zero-knowledge can help developers to build secure and private applications.
 PRE is probably the first technology we will integrate with Singular.